 Real Cases.
 Real Experience.

-Thank you for your interest in hosting a student intern through the new Health Law Internship Program at UT School of Law.
+Thank you for your interest in hosting a student intern through the Nonprofit Internship Program at UT School of Law.
 Dedicated supervising attorneys are critical to the success of our program, and we hope that you will join us in this educational endeavor.